 Bear in mind that all these Impression Periods are just averages.
 You must always consider profiling your users, segmenting them, and watching their behavior.
 You may find that some of your players want to log in to get all the Rewarded Video Ads in a row.
 Some others may need a lower amount of ads to feel engaged.

 Unless you’re a marketing geek like me, all this jargon and talk about metrics may sound highly tedious for an App or Game Developer like you.

 A lot of people that work with Appodeal are designers, programmers, or artists.
 Passionate people who enjoy designing games, creating stories, coding features, and building masterpieces.
 Topics such as Monetization, User Acquisition, App Store Optimization are things they instead automate or trust algorithms and publishers.

 If you’re one of those devs who instead get your monetization automated, then a reliable and robust Growth Intelligence tool is your ally here.
 The Appodeal Growth Intelligence tool will allow you to track your in-app metrics, tweak your ad optimization, align it with your user acquisition campaigns, and all that marketing stuff.

 Once you integrate the Appodeal SDK into your app, and our Automated Algorithm starts collecting some data, you’ll be able to set your Impression Period between your Rewarded Ads.

 At any moment, you can decide if you want to set your Impressions Period manually or if you want to rely on our automated algorithm.
 Manually setup may adapt better to parallel strategies you may have in mind for your app.
 However, with the automated option, you may spend your time with tasks that bring you the most value.

 Thank you all for taking the time to read this article and send your valuable feedback.
 Articles like this can only happen when you approach us.
 Do you have any more concerns or topics you want to share with us?
-Just say it, and we will do our best to deliver!
+Just leave a comment or contact our support team, and we will do our best to deliver!